There is a lion outside! ∙

 1 Peter 5:6-9

-8 Be sober-minded; be watchful.
-Your adversary the devil prowls around like a roaring lion, seeking someone to devour.
+8 Stay alert!
+Watch out for your adversary, the devil.
+He prowls around like a roaring lion, looking for someone to devour.

 During World War II, the enemies of the Western allies were well-known.
-Imagine for a moment what it would be like on D-Day, June 6, 1944.
-You are a paratrooper and you are dropped behind enemy lines and must fight for your life to achieve your objectives.
+Imagine what it would be like on D-Day, June 6, 1944.
+You are a paratrooper, and you are dropped behind enemy lines and must fight for your life to achieve your objectives.
 Many brave soldiers lost their lives in just that way.

-1 Peter 5:8 Be alert and of sober mind.
-Your enemy the devil prowls around like a roaring lion looking for someone to devour.
+1 Peter 5:8 Be sober and alert.
+Your enemy the devil, like a roaring lion, is on the prowl looking for someone to devour.

 We must never forget that we are in a spiritual war.
 Regardless of how well things may seem to be going for us, we live in a perpetual war zone.
 How many casualties occur because we think we live in a time of peace (Stanley)?